obibaadoma/To-Do-List/README.md

 This is the second project in the second module in the **Microverse** program.
 <br/>
-Check the below contents for further details about this project.
+Check the below contents for further details about this project...

 <!-- CONTENTS -->